 The game-changer, in this case, is Retail Analytics.
 However, it will take more than just digitising your sales and supply chains to improve operational efficiency.
 Here are the secrets of brands that do it well.

 Anupam Satpathy, Head of Marketing, Crop Care at Mahindra Agri talks about the challenges of rural markets and how actionable intelligence is at the heart of profitable business decisions.

 Very few brands tap into the potential of business intelligence to scale their businesses.
 After spending millions on fancy automation tools, the data often lies dormant in forgotten drives of MIS personnel.

-At best, brands use the data to track attendance of their sales personnel, order management or secondary sales.
+At best, brands use the data to track the attendance of their sales personnel, order management or secondary sales.

 Graduate to tracking sales productivity, planning new product launch placement/success, improving schemes efficiency, identifying the right outlets, avoiding duplication of outlets (big hygiene problem across the industry), and increasing outlet coverage and offtake.

 Part of listening to consumers is also to benchmark, analyse and segment the market.
-In our era of “micro-markets“, to gain dominance, there is no way but to dig deep into the performance of your products and wants of consumers.
+In our era of “micro-markets“, to gain dominance, there is no way but to dig deep into the performance of your products and the wants of consumers.